 SDG&E provides safe and reliable energy service to 3.4 million consumers through 1.4 million electric meters and 873,000 natural gas meters in San Diego and southern Orange counties.

 Sempra International develops, builds and operates energy infrastructure assets, and distributes energy in Latin America.
 In Mexico, the company operates IEnova, the first energy firm to be listed on the Mexican stock exchange and the second-largest energy company in the country.
 Sempra International also operates electric transmission and distribution utilities in Chile and Peru.

 Sempra Energy distributes electricity via distribution lines, transmission lines, overhead and underground lines.
 In the US Sempra Energy distributes natural gas and electricity to primarily residential customers through its SoCalGas and SDG&E utilities.

 Southern California Gas Company serve Residential, commercial, industrial, utility electric generation and wholesale customers.
-It covers a population of 21.4 million (5.9 million meters).
+It covers a population of 21.6 million (about 6 million meters).

 The company pursues three disciplined growth platforms: U.S. utilities South American utilities and Mexican midstream, U.S. natural gas midstream, including LNG, and renewables.

 Operating within these areas, Sempra Energy is focused on generating stable, predictable earnings and cash flows by investing in assets that are primarily regulated or contracted long-term.
 It is committed to build a new energy infrastructure that is contracted for the long term.

 With the success of the 2014 launch of the Cameron LNG project (in Louisiana), Sempra Energy and its partners are considering adding two more liquefaction trains to the current three trains under development.
 Initial permitting work on the potential expansion already has begun.
 It is also exploring other LNG development opportunities in on the US Gulf Coast and in Mexico.